-CfAR–Centre for Artistic Research–is one of the profile centres of Uniarts Helsinki research.
-Its principal aim is to support and develop activities related to postdoctoral artistic research both at the Academy (Academy of Fine Arts, Sibelius Academy, Theatre Academy) and at the Uniarts Helsinki level.
+The CfAR–Centre for Artistic Research–is one of the high-profile centres of Uniarts Helsinki research.
+Its principal aim is to support and develop activities related to postdoctoral artistic research both at the academy (Academy of Fine Arts, Sibelius Academy, and Theatre Academy) and at the Uniarts Helsinki levels.

-CfAR is created in order to form a communicative and operative community, where practice and practitioners, research and researchers can interact in various and fruitful ways.
-It gathers together all the postdoctoral artist-researchers, no matter if they work in the professional field outside Universities or within them, by contract or as an affiliated researcher, with or without external funding, in Finland or abroad.
-The staff members of the Academies (Academy of Fine Arts, Sibelius Academy, Theatre Academy) if they are graduated in the arts or conduct artistic research, no matter what is their unit or cycle, are automatically a part of the CfAR community.
-In addition, CfAR is open to other researchers interested in the study of artistic practices and processes, and who may benefit of artistic contexts and collaboration with artists and artist-researchers.
+CfAR was created in order to form a communicative and operative community where practice and practitioners, research and researchers can interact in various fruitful ways.
+It gathers all postdoctoral artist-researchers, whether they work in professional fields outside universities or within them, by contract or as affiliated researchers, with or without external funding, in Finland or abroad.
+University of the Arts Helsinki’s staff members who have a degree in the arts or conduct artistic research are automatically part of the CfAR community, regardless of their unit or cycle.
+In addition, CfAR is open to other researchers interested in the study of artistic practices and processes who may benefit from artistic interaction and collaboration with artists and artist-researchers.

-- It provides a basis for Uniarts Helsinki affiliation
+- It provides a basis for Uniarts Helsinki affiliation.

-- It opens a forum for collegial discussions, encounters and networking
+- It opens a forum for collegial discussions, encounters and networking.

-The goal of CfAR is to investigate and, ultimately, to show how far artistic research can reach when it is conducted at the postdoctoral level!
+The goal of CfAR is to investigate and, ultimately, to show how far artistic research can reach when it is conducted at the postdoctoral level.

-CfAR in UNIARTS HELSINKI
+CfAR in Uniarts Helsinki

 About the organisation of CfAR